mitransient: Transient light transport in Mitsuba 3: Transient rendering extensions

 Using this formulation, we can define two differentiation modes:

-\emph{Forward} mode differentiation allows you to compute $\partial \textbf{y}(t) / \partial \textbf{x}_i$ for one parameter $\textbf{x}_i$ of the scene.
-We showcase this mode in \fref{fig:cocacola}~\textbf{(a)}, where we compute the time-resolved derivatives of the rendered image with respect to the albedo of the wooden floor.
-As expected, earlier frames of the video show high derivatives near the floor, and later frames of the video show how light reflected at the floor would also contribute to other parts of the image.
+\emph{Forward} mode differentiation allows you to compute $\partial I / \partial \pi_i$ for one subset of parameters $\pi_i \subseteq \pi$ of the scene.
+This mode is particularly efficient when the number of inputs $\pi_i$ is very small, and the dimensionality of the output is large (which is the case for $\partial I / \partial \pi_i$).
+We showcase this mode in \fref{fig:mitransient:differentiable-forward}, where we compute the time-resolved derivatives of the rendered image $I$ with respect to one parameter $\pi_i$ that represents the roughness of the central chair.
+We show the derivatives in \emph{world time}, the first frame shows the chair itself, while the later frames show indirect reflections of the chair on the walls and floor as they propagate through the scene.

-\emph{Backward} mode differentiation, on the other hand, can be used to solve inverse problems.
-For example, consider that you want to adjust your scene parameters $\textbf{x}$ such that the rendered video $\textbf{y}$ matches a desired video $\textbf{y}^\ast$.
-You can define a loss function:
+\emph{Backward} mode differentiation, while it can conceptually compute the same values as forward mode, is better suited for inverse problems.
+For example, consider that you want to adjust a subset of the scene parameters $\pi_i \subseteq \pi$ such that the render $I_\pi$ matches a target $I^\ast$: